 To help with the ongoing fatigue the herbs astragalas, rhodiola, Siberian ginseng or Korean ginseng can be taken.

-A good quality zinc and vitamin C powder taken in small doses throughout the day can help provide anti-viral support and give the immune system a helping hand.
+Zinc and vitamin C powder taken in small doses throughout the day can help provide anti-viral support and give the immune system a helping hand.
 They are by far the most crucial nutrients needed by the body to help fight off infection.

 Vitamin D is also essential for preventing and treating recurrent infections.
 If levels of this nutrient are too low, it makes it harder for your body to defend itself against these.
 Research has also shown that suboptimal vitamin D levels and infection with Epstein-Barr can put you at a higher risk of developing multiple sclerosis.